solmazsm/VecLSTM/README.md

 ## Overview

 Trajectory prediction and activity recognition are critical for understanding dynamic systems such as transportation and urban mobility.
-VecLSTM addresses scalability and computational challenges in processing high-dimensional trajectory data by incorporating:
+VecLSTM addresses scalability and computational challenges in processing high-dimensional trajectory data:

 - **Vectorization Layer**: Preprocessing raw GPS data into efficient vector representations.
 - **CNN-based Feature Extractor**: Capturing spatial dependencies from the trajectory data.